 What is a pre-existing condition?

 Wait!
-What is the Pre-Existing Condition Waiver?
+How do i get the Pre-Existing Condition Waiver?

 Who does the pre-existing condition apply to?

 If you are traveling to Scotland, and your father who is staying home has suffered a heart attack 25 days before you booked your trip, you do not need to worry.
 The pre-existing condition exclusion does not pertain to him.
-If he falls ill again, and you are in need of canceling your trip, you are okay.